brandonFoundery/ByteForge/Requirements_Generation_System/fy-wb-midway-docs/docs/api/api_spec.md

-# FY.WB.Midway Enterprise Logistics Platform API
+# LSOMigrator Enterprise Logistics Platform API

 ## Overview

-This is the master document for the FY.WB.Midway Enterprise Logistics Platform API specification.
+This is the master document for the LSOMigrator Enterprise Logistics Platform API specification.
 The complete API documentation is organized into multiple linked documents for better maintainability and navigation.

 ## OpenAPI Specification